bananatranada/email-organizer/README.md

 * Move selected senders to a specific folder

 ## If I had more time (and getting paid ^^)
+* Test! - at the very least my reducers and action creators
+* A smooth curved blink for each row whose folder has been changed would be pretty cool
 * Pagination - I would probably go with pagination over infinite scroll because these aren't sorted in a particular order.
 Infinite scroll is mostly useful when there is greater weight on the first portion of a list (e.g., newsfeed).
 * Search using suggestions - The problem with the current approach is that it's not scalable.
 Slack has an infamous problem where it tries to match and list every single user in a channel.
 This can be furiously slow in popular rooms.
 With suggestions, we can specify a maximum number of matches.
 * Checkboxes for each row, and a master checkbox to check/uncheck everything.